- Obama takes aim at ‘corporate deserters’

 Some of the school’s 400 students learning various instruments were taught in mud-wall bunkers, but there was no room underground for all the uprights.
 Pianists instead banged out Beethoven in the open until being forced to take cover when screaming air raid sirens warned of approaching American B-52 bombers.
 Some students, determined not to lose their precious turn, terrified villagers by refusing to stop playing despite the danger.
 The village, however, was never hit.

 “It’s dark, it’s humid and it’s dangerous.
 There’s a lot of snakes and frogs and all kinds of insects,” Son said, laughing at the memory.
-“When the parents weren’t there, we would go out and just watched how they are fighting each other.
+“When the parents weren’t there, we would go out and just watch how they are fighting each other.
 Bravo!”

 With his older sister already a skilled pianist and his brother playing cello, Son said his parents discouraged him from taking up an instrument at first, arguing that the family already had enough musicians.
 But the young boy was drawn to the keyboard and soon found that music flowed easily from somewhere deep inside.